 He appeared calm but energized, taking the field and chatting with fellow fullback Jerome Felton.
 When coaches sorted the group, pulling guys to participate in various drills, it appeared Line fell most closely into the second-string roster—definitely a positive position for the SMU alum.

-Line smiles, then adds, “it’s the same story as last year: don’t give them a reason to cut you.”
+Line smiled, then added, “it’s the same story as last year: don’t give them a reason to cut you.”

 As a senior at Southern Methodist University, Line earned the 2012 C-USA Offensive Player of the Year under head coach June Jones.
 The revised Vikings coaching staff shares some similarities with Jones’ offense, and that should be an advantage for Line.
 Comparisons can be made when it comes to the run game, and Line hopes to fill as many roles as he can, whether running the ball, pass protection or blocking.